Smruthi0204/Rate-Limiter-Service/README.md

 ## Design Decisions

 **Why Token Bucket over other algorithms?**
 There are several rate limiting algorithms — Fixed Window, Sliding Window, Leaky Bucket, Token Bucket.
 Fixed Window is simple but has a boundary problem where clients can get double their limit by timing requests at window edges.
 Sliding Window is accurate but memory intensive.
-Token Bucket strikes the right balance — it handles burst traffic naturally, refills smoothly over time and is straightforward to implement with time-based state.
+Token Bucket strikes the right balance as it handles burst traffic naturally, refills smoothly over time and is straightforward to implement with time-based state.
 It is the algorithm used by most real-world APIs including Stripe and AWS.

 **Why Redis for token state?**
 Every single check request reads and updates token state.
-If this lived in PostgreSQL, every API call would hit the database — that is expensive and slow at scale.
+If this lived in PostgreSQL, every API call would hit the database which is expensive and slow at scale.
 Redis lives in memory, making reads and writes sub-millisecond.
 It is the right tool for data that changes constantly and needs to be accessed fast.

 **Why PostgreSQL for client configuration?**
-Client configuration — who is registered and what their limits are — needs to survive server restarts.
+Client configuration (who is registered and what their limits are) needs to survive server restarts.
 PostgreSQL provides this durability.
 Redis is an in-memory store and loses all data when restarted, making it unsuitable as the sole storage for client configuration.

 **Why per-client locking instead of a global lock?**
 Only concurrent requests for the same client share state and risk race conditions.
 A global lock unnecessarily serialises requests across all clients.
-Using a ConcurrentHashMap of ReentrantLocks gives each client an independent lock — different clients run in parallel while correctness is still maintained within each client.
+Using a ConcurrentHashMap of ReentrantLocks gives each client an independent lock and different clients run in parallel while correctness is still maintained within each client.

 **Why both PostgreSQL and Redis together?**
 PostgreSQL and Redis serve fundamentally different purposes in this system.
-Client configuration is written once and must persist across restarts — PostgreSQL handles this.
-Token state changes on every request and must be accessed with minimal latency — Redis handles this.
+Client configuration is written once and must persist across restarts - PostgreSQL handles this.
+Token state changes on every request and must be accessed with minimal latency - Redis handles this.
 Neither alone is sufficient, and together they eliminate each other's weaknesses.

 ---